SSSA Annual Conference

 Sotos Syndrome: A Genetic Condition with Epigenetic Consequences

-Jill Fahrner, MD, PhD, The Johns Hopkins University School of Medicine
+Dr. Jill Fahrner, Director, Epigenetics and Chromatin Clinic, Johns Hopkins University School of Medicine

 Adult Features of Sotos Syndrome